Penify-dev/penify-docs/docs/commit-summary-generation-cli.md

 ### Common Issues

 1. **"No LLM model or API token provided"**
-   - Run `penifycli config llm` to configure a local LLM, or
+   - Run `penify config llm` to configure a local LLM, or
-   - Run `penifycli login` to authenticate with Penify
+   - Run `penify login` to authenticate with Penify

 2. **"Failed to connect to JIRA"**
    - Check your JIRA configuration with `cat ~/.penify`